leialemon/projeto-web-b3/README.md

 namespace OrderCRC{
     class OrderResponsibiliy{
-        Represents the user's orders. \n Manages the contents of a portfolio.
+        Represents the appUser's orders. \n Manages the contents of a portfolio.
     }
     class OrderCollaboration{
         Portfolio